 , the 2007 and 2015 GMC Yukons are the ones to avoid.

-For the 2007 Yukon, the overwhelming majority of the issues stemmed from an oil-burning issue.
-The National Highway Traffic Safety Association (NHTSA) collected nearly 750 complaints, but most of those had to do with airbags, which were recalled in February 2021.
+2007 GMC Yukon: The majority of complaints from CarComplaints stemmed from an oil-burning issue.
+The National Highway Traffic Safety Association (NHTSA) also collected nearly 750 complaints, but most of those had to do with airbags which were recalled in February 2021.

-Most of the complaints about the 2015 Yukon had to do with a faulty taillight and AC/heater problems.
-85 of the 529 criticisms collected by The NHTSA were also connected to the SUV’s electrical system—the most of any component in the vehicle.
+2015 GMC Yukon: Most of the complaints from CarComplaints had to do with faulty tail light and AC/heater problems.
+Eighty-five of the 529 criticisms collected by the NHTSA were also connected to the SUV’s electrical system—the most of any component in the vehicle.

-The most recent GMC Yukons are also performing well, so far.
-Since 2018, only five complaints have been made against it.
-The four model years did well in the eyes of the NHTSA as well, with the 2020 model only accumulating four complaints.
+The most recent GMC Yukons are also performing well on CarComplaints—only five complaints have been made against it since 2018.
+These models did well in the eyes of the NHTSA as well, with the 2020 model only accumulating four complaints.